LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 Additionally, for each method we provide a plot of the linear stability region in the complex plane.
 These have been computed via the following approach.
-For any Runge Kutta method as defined above, we may define the stability function
+For any Runge--Kutta method as defined above, we may define the stability function

 .. math::